Tee2024/Tee2024/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

 Hello!
-I'm Anietie Etuk 🤓, a data analyst, educator, and consultant with a passion for turning data into actionable insights.
+I'm Ibigbemi Christiana Tolani 🤓, a data analyst, educator, and consultant with a passion for turning data into actionable insights.
 With experience across sales, operations, finance, and customer service, I help businesses solve challenges and unlock growth.

 <!--Mention your top/relevant skills here - core and soft skills-->
 ## WHAT I DO

-*As the Chief Analyst of SkillAhead Solutions Ltd, I provide consulting and training services for businesses and mentor aspiring analysts.*
+*You might be wondering, “What exactly does a data analyst do?”
+Well, let me break it down for you.
+I specialize in transforming numbers into narratives that drive business growth.
+With expertise in Excel, Power BI, and SQL, I make it my mission to help organizations harness the power of their data.
+*
+## My Focus.
+**- ✅ Data Analysis:**
+ I dive deep into datasets to uncover insights that inform strategic decisions.
+Whether it’s identifying trends or optimizing processes, I’m here to turn raw data into actionable strategies.

-**- ✅ Data Analytics Consulting.**
+**- ✅ Data Visualization:.**
-I provide in-depth analysis and tailored solutions to help you make data-driven decisions, optimize processes, and drive business growth.
+Using tools like Power BI and Tableau, I create engaging dashboards that make complex information accessible and easy to understand.
+My goal is to present data in a way that even your non-technical colleagues can appreciate (and maybe even enjoy).

+**- ✅ Mentoring Future Analysts:.**
+ I’m passionate about sharing my knowledge and experience with aspiring data analysts.
+Whether it’s through one-on-one mentoring or workshops, I love helping others develop their skills and confidence in the world of data.

-**- ✅ Staff Training & Development.**
+**- ✅ My Passion:.**
-I offer comprehensive training programs in data analysis, visualization, and data-driven decision-making.
-From beginner to advanced levels.
+I believe that every dataset has a story to tell, and my job is to help you hear it.
+Data analysis isn’t just about crunching numbers; it’s about making informed decisions that lead to meaningful outcomes.
+Let’s connect if you’re interested in unlocking the potential of your data or if you just want to chat about the latest trends in analytics.

 <!--Section 2: List 3-4 key projects-->